irinagain/irinagain.github.io/index.md

 ### NEWS:

+* **September 2020:** Our team has released version 2 of [an R package iglu for analysis of Continuous Glucose Monitoring (CGM) data](https://github.com/irinagain/iglu).
+The package is also available from CRAN ([iglu](https://cran.rstudio.com/web/packages/iglu/index.html)) and you can learn more about it from the [accompanying website](https://irinagain.github.io/iglu/).
+All the functionality is also available directly as the [shiny app](https://irinagain.shinyapps.io/shiny_iglu/).
+The introductory paper/extended vignette is coming soon!

 * **June 2020:** A new manuscript with [Grace Yoon](http://www.stat.tamu.edu/~gyoon/) and [Christian L Müller](https://www.simonsfoundation.org/team/christian-muller/) on
 *"Fast computation of latent correlations"* is now available on [arXiv](https://arxiv.org/abs/2006.13875).
 Check out [[R code to reproduce simulations]](https://github.com/GraceYoon/Fast-latent-correlation) and the improved [[R package]](https://github.com/irinagain/mixedCCA) to estimate latent correlations for mixed (continuous, binary and zero-inflated) variable types.